 If the property is in an eligible area and you meet income limits, USDA can be a powerful option.
 Eligible areas and income limits may apply.

-Down payment and closing costs, what most buyers miss
+Cash to close and closing costs, what most buyers miss

 Common mistakes to avoid before closing